 finding the job you want

 You may have heard of “SMART” goals.
 This mnemonic device was first mentioned in 1981 in an issue of Management Review.
-It was originally developed to help people set and accomplish given tasks.
-Since then, this strategy has been implemented in virtually every field — and is proven to help people accomplish their stated goals.
+It was originally developed to help people set and accomplish given tasks and goals.

 S is for Specific

 By being as specific as possible in what kind of job you want (and why you want it), you can narrow down your options considerably.
 Read these two sentences and determine which is more specific.

 I want to work in an office during the day, 40 hours per week.

 Compare that to: